codefresh-io/cap-docs.codefresh.io/_docs/integrations/ci-integrations/jenkins.md

 | `CF_JIRA_FAIL_ON_NOT_FOUND`            | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The report image action when the `CF_JIRA_MESSAGE` is not found.
 When set to `true`, the report image action is failed.  | Required  |

-For how-to instructions, see [Connect a CI platform/tool to Codefresh]({{site.baseurl}}/docs/integrations/ci-integrations/#connect-a-third-party-ci-platform-tool-to-codefresh).
+For how-to instructions, see [Connect a third-party CI platform/tool to Codefresh]({{site.baseurl}}/docs/integrations/ci-integrations/#connect-a-third-party-ci-platform-tool-to-codefresh).

 ### Example of Jenkins pipeline with report image step